 How to listen

-You can listen online, with Alexa, on the phone, or we can send you a USB (pen drive) in the post every week.
-Our postal service is for visually impaired people who live in Sandwell.
+You can listen online, with Alexa, on the phone or we can send you a USB (pen drive) or CDs in the post every week.
+Our postal service is for visually impaired people who live in and around Sandwell.
 Want to sign up for this free service?
-Contact us.
+Contact us via Sandwell Visually Impaired.

 Listen on Alexa

 We are available on Amazon Echo devices.
-Enable the My Talking Newspaper skill via your connected mobile device or computer first.
-Once enabled, just ask Alexa to ‘Open My Talking Newspaper’ and follow the instructions.
-Listen to a demonstration of how to use Alexa to listen to the Talking News.
+Enable the Talking Newspapers skill via your connected mobile device or computer first.
+Once enabled, just ask Alexa to ‘Open Talking Newspapers’ and follow the instructions.
+If you have previously used My Talking Newspaper skill, delete this skill as it may conflict with the new Talking Newspapers skill.

 Contact us